Kanad-Patel/AI_Course/README.md

 Make the connections from the Raspberry Pi GPIO pins to the L298n as shown in the photos in the Working_WASD folder of the repository.

 ### c) Third
-Test your WASD control for the car.
+Now create and copy paste the code from WASD_control.py file to your pi and test your WASD control for the car.
+If you have made all the connections correctly then your car should run.

 ## **Important Error**
 Try running